SALT: What To Know About Rates, Loans, & Features

 Low APRs And No Fees On Borrowing

-When you borrow on the SALT Lending platform, there are $0 fees for just about everything.
-You won’t pay anything for withdrawals, custody, prepayment, or origination, and you won’t even owe any fees if your ACH transfer bounces.
-That keeps borrowing cheap on this platform — and the APRs for borrowing tend to be lower than average, too.
-As of late August, borrowers LTVs below 20% were paying well under 1% interest on their loans — while borrowers with the highest LTVs were paying a little over 5%.
+When you borrow on the SALT platform, there are $0 fees for just about everything.
+You won’t pay anything for withdrawals, custody, prepayment, and you won’t even owe any fees if your ACH transfer bounces.
+Origination fees are set to 1%.
+That keeps borrowing costs cheap on this platform — and the interest rates for borrowing tend to be lower than average, too.

 Rewards For Borrowers